MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/flw-devices.md

 ## Device landscape

 When you're planning your device deployment, there are considerations across multiple surface areas.
-This section describes the landscape and terms to be familiar with when planning your frontline deployment.
+This section describes the landscape and terms to be familiar with.

 ### Mobile device management